 Henry S. Rowen

-Henry S. Rowen, a senior fellow at the Hoover Institution, was a professor of public policy and management at Stanford University's Graduate School of Business and a member of that university's Asia/Pacific Research Center.
-He is currently codirector of Stanford's Program on Regions of Innovation and Entrepreneurship.
+Rowen was a senior fellow at the Hoover Institution as well as a professor of public policy and management at Stanford University's Graduate School of Business and a member of that university's Asia/Pacific Research Center.
+He was also codirector of Stanford's Program on Regions of Innovation and Entrepreneurship.

 He was assistant secretary of defense for international security affairs in the US Department of Defense from 1989 to 1991.
 He was also chairman of the National Intelligence Council from 1981 to 1983.
 Rowen served as president of the RAND Corporation from 1967 to 1972 and was assistant director of the US Bureau of the Budget from 1965 to 1966.